mui/material-ui/docs/pages/blog/mui-x-mid-v6-features.md

 />
 ```

-Please check the [full instructions](https://mui.com/x/react-date-pickers/timezone/) for more information on using this feature in your application.
+Check the [full instructions](https://mui.com/x/react-date-pickers/timezone/) for more information on using this feature in your application.

 ### Digital clock

-This feature is an alternative to the analog clock on time pickers; the original proposal was mainly focused on mobile devices, whereas the new interface is designed for a desktop experience or better time precision.
+The digital clock is an alternative to the Time Pickers' analog clock.
+The original proposal was mainly focused on mobile devices, whereas the new interface is designed for a desktop experience for better time precision.
-This new addition makes our date pickers even more versatile and user-friendly and is available as the default variant for desktops on both [TimePicker](https://mui.com/x/react-date-pickers/time-picker/) and [DateTimePicker](https://mui.com/x/react-date-pickers/date-time-picker/).
+This new addition makes our Date Pickers even more versatile and user-friendly than before.
+It's available as the default variant for desktops on both the [Time Picker](https://mui.com/x/react-date-pickers/time-picker/) and the [Date Time Picker](https://mui.com/x/react-date-pickers/date-time-picker/).

 <video preload="metadata" style="margin-bottom: 16px;" autoplay muted loop controls>
   <source src="/static/blog/mui-x-mid-v6-features/timepicker.mp4" type="video/mp4">
 </video>

-Check out all the possibilities in [documentation](https://mui.com/x/react-date-pickers/digital-clock/), and let us know your thoughts!
+Check out all the possibilities in the [Date Pickers—Digital clock documentation](https://mui.com/x/react-date-pickers/digital-clock/), and let us know your thoughts!

 ## Data Grid